django/deps/draft/orm-field-api-related-improvement.rst

 3. Field:
 ---------
 Presence base Field class with should refactored using BaseField and ConcreteField.
 If it is decided to provide the optional virtual type to regular fields then VirtualField's features can also be added to specific fields.

 4. RelationField:
 -----------------
+Based Field for All relation fields.

 5. VirtualField:
 ----------------
 A true stand alone virtula field will be added to the system to be used to solve some long standing design limitations of django orm. initially RelationFields, GenericRelations etc will be benefitted by using VirtualFields and later CompositeField or any virtual type field can be benefitted from VirtualField.

 Relation Field API clean up:
 ============================